Become EDI Compliant with HEB

 HEB offers a wide variety of grocery products such bakery, dairy, frozen foods, meat, pharmacy, seafood, and much more.

 EDI documents are communicated using the encrypted protocol AS/2 (Applicability Statement 2).
-The following EDI document types and labels are required by HEB and have been completely tested by CovalentWorks for precise compliance with HEB’s EDI qualifications.
+The following EDI document types and labels are required by HEB and have been tested for precise compliance with HEB’s EDI qualifications.
+As a result, CovalentWorks clients are moved to production status by HEB without having to be tested.

 HEB EDI Requirements